cfpb/consumerfinance.gov/docs/browser-acceptance-tests.md

-To audit if the site complies with performance best practices and guidelines, [Google's Lighthouse](https://github.com/GoogleChrome/lighthouse) can be run from Google Chrome by opening the developer console and going to the Lighthouse tab and run a performance audit.
+To audit if the site complies with performance best practices and guidelines, [Google's Lighthouse](https://github.com/GoogleChrome/lighthouse) can be run from Google Chrome by opening the developer console and going to the Lighthouse tab to run a performance audit.